What is an Applicant Tracking System?

 Based on the job analysis, you need to determine:

 A critical task is determining how many people and who serves on the interview panel.
 Diversity – in all forms – is essential.
 In some cases, corporate policies may indicate who should be present for specific panels.
-The job analysis can also add specific criteria to interview panel members.
+The interview guide can also add specific criteria to interview panel members.
 All of this should be considered to compose diverse interview panels.

 Consider the following factors when putting together your panel:

-In addition, consider the positions of people on the interview panel.
-Usually, the direct supervisor, or a designee, leads the panel.
+In addition, consider the roles individuals will take on in the interview panel.
+Usually, the direct supervisor, or a designee, leads.
 You could also include others who will engage with the successful candidate as peers or direct reports.
-Staff in other departments who would interact with them regularly should also be considered.

 When selecting panelists, determine if they are willing, able to follow instructions, available, mindful, and reliable.
 If panelists don’t want to be there or don’t show up, that’s not beneficial for your process or the candidate.